koii-network/kpl-token-migration-script/readme.md

 - In the `KPL_create_new_mint_on_mainnet.js` file you'll find a parameter with the address  `"http://localhost:8899"`. **When you're done testing**, within line 10 and line 12, please edit and replace the local host address with the following mainnet url: `https://mainnet.koii.network`.

-  Repeat Step 2 (an optionally Step 3) as needed.
+  (Optional: Repeat Step2 and Step3 as needed)

 ### Step 4.
 Access https://kpl.koii.network/bind
 - Please upload your metadata again through the KPL token portal via the "Bind Metadata" tool.